chrisgaun/k8s-in-cloud-hands-on-training/README.md

 ## Create Infrastructure & Provision Cluster

 A list of steps to build and provision the Kubernetes cluster can be found [here](docs/build-cluster.md)

+## Using Kubernetes

+The presenter will go through a list of `kubectl` commands during the workshop.